ElementsProject/elementsproject.org/source/elements/confidential-transactions/index.md

 ```

 ### Limitations
-The implementation of Confidential Transactions in Liquid has some important
+The implementation of Confidential Transactions as it appears in Elements has
-limitations to be aware of.
-The CT implementation only hides a certain number of
+some important limitations to be aware of.

+For example, the implementation only hides a certain number of the digits of the
-the digits of the amount of each transaction output.
-The exact numeric limits
+amount of each transaction output, dependent on the range proof's "blinding
-will be set once the production Liquid network is ready, but they will work as
-follows: There will be a 'minimum confidential amount' that will be a round
+coverage" at a desired precision level.
+Subsequently, there is a 'minimum
-number of BTC, probably around 0.0001 BTC.
-There will be a 'maximum confidential
+confidential amount' that around 0.0001 BTC, and a 'maximum confidential amount'
-amount' that will be 2<sup>32</sup> times the minimum amount, probably around
+that is 2<sup>32</sup> times the minimum amount.
-500,000 BTC.

 Digits smaller than the minimum will be revealed to observers; for example, if
 the minimum is 0.0001 BTC, a transaction output of 123.456789 BTC will look like